svgeesus/EuroMPE/Design notes.md

 ## Secondary pitch output

-Global pitch shift (via another AD5542CRZ board ) is combined [OP-D, Vishay .01% quad resistor array] with the main pitch output and a buffered [OP-E] per-note external input to give a secondary pitch output for driving filters.
+Global pitch shift (via another AD5542CRZ board) is combined [OP-D, Vishay or LT .01% or .025% quad resistor array] with the main pitch output and a buffered [OP-E, half a quad resistor array] per-note external input to give a secondary pitch output for driving filters.

 Pitch shift selected by a rotary encoder with LED and pushbutton.
 Left to decrease, right to increase in 1 semitone steps and push to reset to zero.
 I2C is fine as this is low speed, manual use and not rapid use.
 [Rotary Encoder - Illuminated (RGB)](https://www.sparkfun.com/products/10982)